 - Feminist and queer issues around "Borderline Personalilty Disorder"

 - Is Complex Post Traumatic Stress Disorder a viable alternative to "BDP"?
 What might ICD-11 mean for those currently diagnosed?

 - Everyday trauma: day-to-day erosion and the idea of "a stable sense of self"

 - The multiple meanings and functions of self-harm

-Rachel Rowan Olive is an illustrator, researcher, and mental health service user/survivor with a particular interest in women’s mental health.
-She combines her artwork and research experience to facilitate training; her work has appeared in Asylum magazine, on the Mental Elf website, and in the Independent.
-She is a trustee of the National Survivor User Network.
-You can find her on twitter and Instagram as @rrowanolive.
+Rachel Rowan Olive is an illustrator, researcher and mental health service user/survivor with a particular interest in women's mental health.
+She combines her artwork and research experience to facilitate training; her work has appeared in Asylum Magazine, on the Mental Elf website and in the Independent.
+She is a Trustee of the National Survivor User Network.
+You can find her on twitter and Instagram as @rowanolive.